 To understand the difference between genetically modified food and naturally hybridized food, we need to understand the hybrid process.
 Natural hybridization is nothing more than a cross between two related species or cultivars.
 Hybrids have happened naturally throughout history via cross-pollination, but gardeners, farmers, and horticulturists have created the bulk of modern hybrids (such as the many stone fruit combos), often over the course of many years.

 To hybridize plants, you need to be a keen observer and have deep knowledge of the plants you want to improve.
 Gregor Mendel, the father of modern genetics, spent his monastic life observing pea plants.
-Luther Burbank, the genius behind much of the produce we eat today, has said, “The secret of improved plant breeding, apart from scientific knowledge, is love.”
+Luther Burbank, the genius behind much of the produce we eat today, said, “The secret of improved plant breeding, apart from scientific knowledge, is love.”

-Genetically engineered or GMO foods are not hybridized foods.
+Genetically engineered or GMO foods are not hybridized foods or hybrid foods.
 They can contain genetic material from one organism (say a fish) that would never naturally be found in another organism (say a tomato).
 GMO experiments have actually included combining fish and tomatoes, and bacteria with corn—not improvements we would want to eat.

 (c) Genetically engineered.